konnectedvn/lovelace-vertical-slider-cover-card/README.md

 Found issue?
 Please raise an issue in this repository or send me email to <duytruong@konnected.vn>

-And suggestion and comment are warmly welcome and appreciated!
+Any suggestion and comment are warmly welcome and appreciated!

 ### MIGHT NOT WORK ON FIREFOX